 The design for all overhead sign structures and foundations shall be included in the plans.
-Refer to Section 7.5, Foundation Design, and Chapter 29 of this volume for more information.
+Refer to Section 7.6, Foundation Design, and Chapter 29 of this volume for more information.

-When specified, signs will be illuminated with 175 watt mercury vapor Deluxe White Lamps.
-The following table gives the number of luminaires for various sign widths.
+The type lamp for signs shall be specified in the plans.
+The following table gives the number of luminaires for various sign widths for 175 watt mercury vapor deluxe white lamps.
 See the Design Standards, Index 17505 for spacing details and mounting location.

-Sign Width (ft.)
+various orgi Widths Sign Width (ft.)
+To 10 To 21 To 32 To 43

-To 10

-To 21

-To 32

-To 43